Marie-Castille Mention-Schaar

 Marie-Castille Mention-Schaar (born 26 January 1963) is a French film director, producer and screenwriter.
-She is most noted for her 2016 film Heaven Will Wait (Le Ciel attendra), for which she was a nominee for the Lumières Award for Best Screenplay at the 22nd Lumières Awards.
+She is most noted for her 2016 film Heaven Will Wait (Le Ciel attendra), for which she was a nominee for the Lumière Award for Best Screenplay at the 22nd Lumière Awards.

 Her newest film, A Good Man, was named as an Official Selection of the 2020 Cannes Film Festival.